thejensen/ember_shop-local/README.md

 * As a user, I want to bookmark my favorite local businesses
 * As a user/business, I want to share a business' unique URL with others
   * (see RESTful URL routing dilemma, with drilling down to a business page from categories or drilling down from a full list of businesses).
+* As a business, I want to submit my business to Shop-local IF it is not already on Shop-local
+  * We might need to check the database for duplicate names
+* As an admin, I can approve a new business for shop-local to be displayed on the site.

 ## Prerequisites